 - David Leite: Between Berlengas’ Bifana and a Longing for Lisbon and the Azores

-- A feature interview in the Portuguese newspaper Observador, in which David Leite discusses his deep connection to his Azorean heritage, his love for Lisbon, and the specific dishes—from his grandmother’s carne assada to the perfect bifana (pork sandwich)—that inspired his culinary journey.’
+- A feature interview in the Portuguese newspaper Observador, in which David Leite discusses his deep connection to his Azorean heritage, his love for Lisbon, and the specific dishes—from his mother’s carne assada to the perfect bifana (pork sandwich)—that inspired his culinary journey.’

 The Takeout